Using a Qball in the classroom

 This video is from the manufacturers website, and gives you a good idea of how it works.

 - Toss underhand.
 We practiced with imaginary Q-balls.

 - Say the person’s name you’re throwing it to just in case you throw it in the wrong direction and there’s no confusion over who should catch it.

 We passed it around for restorative circles as we were talking about issues that came up on the playground.
-We tossed it to students who went up to the front of the room to explain how they solved a math problem.
-We read our published writing pieces at the author’s chair with it on our laps.
+Students tossed it to each other to explain how they solved a math problem.
+At the author’s chair, the Q-ball sat on our laps while we read our latest published pieces.
 And best of all, when I got sick and lost my voice, I removed the microphone and carried it around on a lanyard all day and could keep teaching.

 - 75 foot range from the microphone to the receiver

 - 2.4 Ghz Frequency